Positioning exercise (due June 14)

 When you open up the

-index.html file, you will see there are already numbered blocks pre-built for you.
-Please add classes and styling to the existing structure as necessary to position the blocks as requested below.
+index.html file, you will see there is already some HTML content and CSS styling pre-built for you.
+Please add classes and CSS styling to the existing structure as necessary to position the content as requested below.

 - Using a combination of